gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ### Connection retry: testing the timeout fallback

 Your pool has retry logic: if `acquire(timeout=5.0)` fails, it falls back to creating a fresh connection.
-That timeout path is nearly impossible to trigger in tests because you'd need to hold the lock for 5 real seconds. `tx.expire()` fires the timeout instantly:
+That timeout path is hard to trigger in tests because you would need to hold the lock for 5 real seconds. `tx.expire()` fires the timeout without the wait:

 ```python
 import blanket